wirawara/TechWallpapers_BonusTech/README.md

-These are wallpapers for smartphone. 🏔️ 🌊 🌄 📱
+Wallpapers for the smartphone. 🏔️ 🌊 🌄 📱